The Muse Marquee

 Mother Hen's Bin:

-Lea Schizas is the founder of the Writer's Digest 101 Best Writing Site of 2005 The MuseItUp Club, an online critique community.
-She is also co-founder, along with Bret Wright and Patricia Ferguson, of another Writer's Digest Site, Apollo's Lyre, a writing Zine loaded with publication venues, contest and agent listings, stories and poems to read, writing articles, book reviews and more.
+Lea Schizas is a multi-published, award-winning author & editor.
+She is the founder of the Writer's Digest 101 Best Writing Site of 2005 The MuseItUp Club, an online critique community.
+She is also founder of another Writer's Digest Site, Apollo's Lyre, a writing Zine loaded with publication venues, contest and agent listings, stories and poems to read, writing articles, book reviews and more.

 Mother Hen's Bin will be a little of this and a little of that seeing Lea dabbles in a little of this and a little of that.
 Being an author/agent/editor/publicist, Lea will bring you an array of topics not covered by the other departments in The Muse Marquee.